SENSUIKAN!

 [2] See www.combinedfleet.com/ijna/m6a.htm

-[3] Ariizumi committed war crimes when he was the CO of I-8.
+[3] Ariizumi committed war crimes when he was CO of I-8.
 (See her TROM for details) Later, suspicions arise that before 1-401 was captured, Ariizumi was put ashore near Sendai, northern Honshu, or swam ashore after entering Tokyo Bay, but these theories seem to have little credence.

 [4] The I-400 class was designed to normally carry a crew of 157 men; however, for some operations they carried in excess of 200 men.